th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/_index.md

 <!--more-->

-As you already have Kubernetes cluster with th2, we can try it testing.
+As you already have Kubernetes cluster along with the th2, we can try testing it.

 Next actions will be needed: